rein14/Visualizing-breastfeeding-data/README.md

 # Visualizing breastfeeding data

-This data visuallizes data collected from mothers on breastfeeding research project.
+This notebook visuallizes data collected from mothers on breastfeeding research project.